hrmay/sloth/README.md

-I'm not in CPSC401 but I'm going to do the work for it anyways
+I'm not in CPSC401 but I'm going to do the work for it anyways because programming languages are super cool